-Another failure contributing mistake by amateur blogger is the Installation of unnecessary plug-ins.
-New Bloggers tend to have everything ready before they need it.
+Another failure contributing mistake by the new blogger is the Installation of unnecessary plug-ins.
+Novice Bloggers tend to have everything ready before they need it.
 This is where the plugins come in.

 Tell me how many plugins you have?
 When I started, I downloaded every plugin I read about.

-An increase in site loading time can cause two issue:
+An increase in site loading time can cause two issues:

 - Lower ranking: Site speed is one of major ranking factor on Google.
 Faster site speed not only means better user experience and happy visitors but also better ranking on Google.

 - Indexation issues: Low site speed can also cause indexation issues too.
 Slow site means search engines crawl fewer pages with allocated crawl budget.
 Let me explain how: